 Ashes to Crashes: The ashes of a deceased werewolf emerge from the remains of a funeral pyre to attack a group of hunters.

 Involuntary Shapeshifter: Do not flash strobe lights in a werewolf's eyesight.
 They will transform whenever that happens, whether you like it or not.

-Mood Dissonance: It's sometimes not clear if this is supposed to be a comedy, a horror, a Green Aesop about not hunting animals to extinction, or what.
+Mood Dissonance: Wordof God says it's a comedy, but the tone makes it not clear if this is supposed to be a comedy, a horror, a Green Aesop about not hunting animals to extinction.

 Stand Alone Episode: Whereas II follows directly on from the first film, and the following four sequels are revealed to form a Broad Strokes continuity in New Moon Rising, this entry is completely divorced any of the other films.

 Howling IV: The Original Nightmare

 Body Horror: Especially prominent in this film.
 The first transformation is quite horrific - it consists of the body disintegrating into a puddle of goo and then rebuilding itself into a wolfman shape.

 Hong Kong Dub: A lot of the film was shot without any on-set sound recording due to budget problems.
 As a result, we get a mixture of this trope and the characters constantly having their backs facing the camera when speaking their dialogue.

 Deadly Hug: At the end of the film, Peter and The Count tell Marylou to shoot the other, the Count being convinced that Peter is the werewolf killing everyone and Peter believing the Count is a crazy murderer.
 Marylou fires once...and Peter rushes to hug her telling her everything is okay now.
 Then the full moon shines down on the pair as Marylou grins savagely.